 Rijksmuseum: You can learn much more about the museum and its collection of some of the world’s finest masterpieces by downloading the free multimedia tour app, available for iOS and Android: www.itunes.apple.com/us/app/rijksmuseum/id621307961?mt=8

 With this official resource, you can browse through the museum’s collection and research the artworks at your leisure.
 Or you can follow one of the selected tours, guided by a narrator, to a selection of the museum’s highlights.
-When you visit, bring your own headphones so you can, with the app, enjoy the full 3D audio experience.
+When you visit in person, bring your own headphones so you can, with the app, enjoy the full 3D audio experience.